 Ab separation — also known as diastasis recti, diastasis rectus abdominis, or DRA — happens when the connective tissue between your left and right rectus abdominis or “six-pack” muscles become overstretched (picture a piece of taffy being pulled apart).
 As a result, you may see or feel a gap down the midline of your belly.
 In addition to a gap, you might notice a "doming" or puckering down the center of your belly with activities like sitting up, crunching, or leaning back, for example when you wash your hair in the shower.

-The latest research suggests that up to 100% of pregnant individuals have DRA in the third trimester, which makes sense — that connective tissue between your rectus abdominis, called the linea alba, has to stretch to make room for your growing baby.
+The latest research suggests that up to 100% of pregnant individuals have DRA in the third trimester, which makes sense — that connective tissue between your rectus abdominis, called the linea alba (#2 in the diagram below), has to stretch to make room for your growing baby.
 For many new moms, DRA naturally resolves in the months following delivery, but 1 in 3 women still have DRA 1 year postpartum.

 When the linea alba isn't holding your rectus abdominis muscles together, your abs can't function properly or fully support your back.
 Long-term effects can include back pain and poor posture, as well as pelvic floor issues, including bladder and bowel leaks.

 The best way to know for sure if you have DRA is to be evaluated by a physical therapist online or in person, but this self-check can help you decide if you should schedule a visit:

 - Start by lying down on your back with your knees bent and your feet flat on the floor.

 - Gently push two fingers into the middle of your abdominal wall at your belly button, with your fingers pointing toward your legs.

 - With one hand under your head for support, perform a crunch by lifting your head just high enough to raise your shoulder blades off of the ground.